aminch/8-bit-pc-pi-compile/README.md

 - Download and extract VICE
 - Build and install VICE
 - Set up a Samba share with subfolders for disks and roms
-- (Optionally) Enable auto-login and auto-start of VICE
+- Enable auto-login and auto-start of VICE
-- (Optionally) Hide the rainbow splash screen
+- Hide the rainbow splash screen
+- Install some usefull tools (Midnight Commander)

 ## Available Targets